OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/plugin_install.rst

     plugin install myplugin-0.5.tar.gz

-which will install the distribution into the ``site-packages`` directory of your OpenMDAO virtual environment.
+Using this command will install the distribution into the ``site-packages`` directory of your OpenMDAO virtual environment.

-If you want to install a plugin distribution from a remote server, it would look like:
+If you want to install a plugin distribution from a remote server, you would do it like
+this:

 ::